Red Sox vs. Dodgers Player Props Betting Odds

-Player prop betting options for Mookie Betts, Rafael Devers and others are available in the Los Angeles Dodgers-Boston Red Sox matchup at Fenway Park on Friday, starting at 7:10 PM ET.
+Mookie Betts and Rafael Devers are two of the players with prop bets for the taking when the Los Angeles Dodgers and the Boston Red Sox meet at Fenway Park on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!